StarLegacy/StarLegacy.Wiki/Machines/Auto_Crafters.md

 ## Usage

 - Put `[autocrafter]` on the first line of the sign
-- The Input is the dropper on top of the glass, left of the sign.
+- The input container is the container on the left side of the multiblock, atop the glass block.
 - Output is the dropper on the other side on top of the crafting table.
 - Using items form the recipe in the middle dropper as if it were a crafting table.